 Below is a picture of what is presumably one of the retired Ramadan cannons dating to the Turkish period.
 Today it proudly resides in the Islamic Museum on the Haram al-Sharif (Temple Mount).
 A cursory comparison with the pieces pictured above — the wheels, carriage, etc. — shows that this is yet another cannon and, I suspect, much older.

 From 1945, the situation is clearer, and the final three photos (below) show the last in the succession of cannons used for signaling the Ramadan fast.
 The first was taken on the occasion of its presentation by the British to Jerusalem’s Muslim authorities.
-The ceremony was held in vicinity of Herod’s Gate; the view is looking west along Suleiman Street and the north wall of the Old City.
+The ceremony was held in the vicinity of Herod’s Gate; the view is looking west along Suleiman Street and the north wall of the Old City.

 The gun being presented is a 75mm Howitzer, a field piece of World War I vintage.
 It is said to be of a type employed by the British for training purposes, and had actually been used by the Jordanian army.
 The gun replaced whichever aging piece (or pieces) had previously stood sentry atop Gordon’s Calvary.